• Recipes

 Tsukune

-• In a medium bowl, add ground chicken, mayonnaise, and bouillon.
-Mix it all up!
+• In a medium bowl, add ground chicken and salt.
+Mix it all up until there is stickiness.

-• Add minced ginger, cornstarch or potato starch (I used katakuriko) , salt, freshly ground black pepper, sake, and soy sauce in the bowl.
+• Add grated ginger, potato starch (or Katakuriko), mayonnaise, and bouillon, freshly ground black pepper, sake, and soy sauce in the bowl.
 Mix them all up!

 • Add onion and green onion to the bowl and mix well.

-• Form the mixture into 1.5 inch size long pieces.
+• Form the mixture into about 4 inch size long pieces or 2 inches small circle shaped.

-• Line a jelly pan with aluminum foil and spray the foil with oil.
-Put the meat pieces in the pan.
+• Prepare a baking pan with parchment paper and put the pieces in the pan.

-• Set oven to 450F° (232C°) and cook for 17 minutes. please put the pan on the second rack in the oven.
+• Set oven to 400F° (205C°) and cook for 17 minutes. please put the pan on the second rack in the oven.

 Check and open the oven after 10 minutes.

-• After the timer goes off, take out from the oven and now let's make Yakitori sauce.
+• After the timer goes off, take out the baking pan from the oven and now let's make Yakitori sauce.

 Yakitori Sauce